spectrocloud/librarium/content/docs/06-integrations/00-trident.md

 Astra Trident, is an open-source project backed and maintained by NetApp and is designed to provide persistence storage to containerized applications using industry-standard interfaces such as the Container Storage Interface (CSI).

 Astra Trident deploys in Kubernetes clusters as pods and provides dynamic storage orchestration services for Kubernetes workloads.
-It enables containerized applications to quickly and easily consume persistent storage from NetApp’s portfolio that includes ONTAP (AFF/FAS/Select/Cloud/Amazon FSx for NetApp ONTAP), Element software (NetApp HCI/SolidFire), as well as the Azure NetApp Files service, and Cloud Volumes Service on Google Cloud.
+It enables containerized applications to quickly and with minimal overhead consume persistent storage from NetApp’s portfolio that includes ONTAP (AFF/FAS/Select/Cloud/Amazon FSx for NetApp ONTAP), Element software (NetApp HCI/SolidFire), as well as the Azure NetApp Files service, and Cloud Volumes Service on Google Cloud.

 # Versions Supported